-Six months into the role, and ahead of IHEEM Healthcare Estates , he tells us more about how he is supporting our expansion into larger-scale national healthcare projects, promoting strategic healthcare business development opportunities, and mentoring our healthcare team to deliver higher quality designs.
+Six months into the role, and ahead of IHEEM Healthcare Estates , he explains how he is supporting our expansion into large scale national healthcare projects, promoting business development opportunities, and mentoring our healthcare team to deliver higher quality designs.

 You’ve been with Stride Treglown for six months.
 Can you talk a bit about your background?

 Working most recently for Hassell and before that, Nightingale Associates, my background is in large newbuild hospital projects that take years from concept to completion.
 Those kinds of project are extraordinarily challenging but force you to focus on just the project.
 You don’t have the opportunity to keep abreast of clients’ broader strategic concerns or to interrogate user needs in the kind of depth I’d like.

 What appealed to you about the approach of Stride Treglown?